 It’s also a safer bet for consumers.
 If you aren’t sure whether you will find a particular software in line with your taste, it’s generally safer to side with Google’s vision aka stock Android.

 On the other hand, the unadulterated Android experience can feel crippling and unbelievably bland at times.
 That’s because Stock Android is missing a few staple options and that can be really annoying.
-We receive many consumer complaints regarding missing features like call recording or a proper, separate gallery app.
+For instance, we receive many consumer complaints regarding missing features like call recording or a proper, separate gallery app.